Financial Empowerment

 google-translate-logo-xsmall

 One-on-one coaching empowers Mecklenburg County families to rebuild financial stability while introducing pathways to economic opportunity.
-Participants work one-on-one with a specialist for an average of three months to identify barriers, set goals, and create a plan for the long-term stability of their families.
+Participants work one-on-one with a specialist for an average of three months to identify barriers, set goals, and create a plan to stabilize housing for their families over the long term.

 You can build money management skills while staying on track with housing costs if you: